panteroffire/soc-home-lab/README.md

-## 👤 About Me

-I'm Abraham, currently completing my SOC Analyst certification and building this lab to translate theory into hands-on capability.
-My focus areas: detection engineering, threat hunting, and incident response.

--
-- **Contact:** abrahamabez@gmail.com

----

-⭐ *This is a living project — updated weekly as the lab evolves.*

 # 🛡️ SOC Home Lab

 > A fully functional Security Operations Center built from scratch — designed to develop hands-on SOC analyst skills through realistic detection engineering and incident response scenarios.